-It’s healthy, vegan, and keeps me full for several hours as it’s full of fiber, protein & healthy carbohydrates.
+They're healthy, vegan, and keep me full for several hours as they're full of fiber, protein & healthy carbohydrates.

 You can also change up the flavours and get as fancy as you like.
 This is my basic recipe which you can use as a base, then add different additions to it.

 My favorite overnight oats are to have them this way and add fruit and granola in the morning.